 This camp offers young singers a chance to be coached and mentored by highly trained members of the creative and academic community.
 These mentors teach voice, movement and acting techniques.
 Many of their former students are now majoring in music at reputable colleges throughout the U.S.

-Celebrates music and education, with student recognition and enrichment with activities utilizing professional musicians and emphasizing Mexican heritage.
+Student workshops and performances that celebrate music and education, with student recognition and enrichment with activities utilizing professional musicians and emphasizing Mexican heritage.

 - Photography Association of Wenatchee